OtherAndrew/jellyCTF-writeups/forensics/alien_transmission.md

 ## Solution

 I've watched enough spooky YouTube videos to know that there's probably a secret message hiding in the audio waveform.
-Plugging the mp3 file into this [spectrum analyzer](https://academo.org/demos/spectrum-analyzer/) we get this:
+Plugging the mp3 file into a [spectrum analyzer](https://academo.org/demos/spectrum-analyzer/) we get this:

 ![alien_transmission spectrum analysis](./images/alien_transmission.png "alien_transmission spectrum analysis")